sagarghule/Python/README.md

 # Python
-This repository is for python based projects
+This repository is for python based projects and assignments